-Vigabatrin is an anticonvulsant that acts as an inhibitor to the catabolism (metabolism) of GABA.
-It’s a similar chemical to GABA, but isn’t a receptor agonist.
-The mechanism of its action is that it’s an irreversible inhibitor of gamma–amino butyric acid and transaminase (GABA–T), which is the enzyme responsible for the metabolism of GABA.
+Vigabatrin is an anticonvulsant that acts as an inhibitor to the catabolism (metabolism) of GABA, a brain chemical.
+It’s a similar chemical to GABA, but isn’t a receptor agonist, (a chemical that binds to a receptor and activates the receptor to produce a biological response).
+The mechanism of its action is that it’s an irreversible inhibitor of gamma–aminobutyric acid and transaminase (GABA–T), which is the enzyme responsible for the metabolism of GABA.
 That enzyme increases the level of GABA in the nerve synapses.
-In essence Vigabatrin increases the amount of GABA, a brain chemical.
-It’s believed seizures are the result of low levels of this chemical, GABA.
+In essence Vigabatrin increases the amount of GABA and it’s believed seizures are the result of low levels of this chemical.

 What is the History of Vigabatrin?

-In December 2006 administration of Vigabatrin appeared to control infantile spasms, one of the forms of catastrophic epilepsy.
-It was a drug widely used worldwide but not approved in the US until Aug.
-2009.
-Under the name Sabril, it is the first drug in the US approved to treat infantile spasms.
-It previously had been approved in the US for adult use in combination with other medications for the treatment of complex partial seizures that didn’t respond satisfactorily to other drug therapy.
+As of December 2006 administration of Vigabatrin appeared to control infantile spasms, one of the forms of catastrophic epilepsy.
+It was a drug widely used worldwide but not approved in the US until August 2009.
+Under the name Sabril, it was the first drug approved to treat infantile spasms in the US.
+It had previously been approved in the US for adult use, in combination with other medications, for the treatment of complex partial seizures that didn’t respond satisfactorily to other drug therapy.

 What are Common Vigabatrin Side Effects?

 The main safety concern with the use of Vigabatrin is vision damage.
-In 2003 is was shown to cause irreversible diffuse atrophy of the retinal nerve fiber layer.
+In 2003 it was shown to cause irreversible diffuse atrophy of the retinal nerve fiber layer.
 This was discovered in a retrospective study involving 25 subjects.
 It had the most effect on the outer area as opposed to the macular or central area of the retina.
-Visual defects had been noticed as early as 1997.
-The loss is in the peripheral vision.
+Visual defects, the loss is in the peripheral vision, had been noticed as early as 1997.
 The risk increases with higher dosage and longer duration of use, though even a low dose can cause visual damage.
-Regular vision testing is required for those on Vigabatrin (Sabril).
-Because of this risk, it’s available only through a restricted distribution.
+Regular vision testing is required for those on Vigabatrin (Sabril) and because of this risk, it’s available only through a restricted distribution.

-Other side effects can include headache, fatigue, dizziness, drowsiness in the first day.
-Less reported effects are weight gain, nervousness, hyperactivity, depression, nausea or constipation, stomach upset.
+Other side effects can include headache, fatigue, dizziness, drowsiness first day of use.
+Less reported are weight gain, nervousness, hyperactivity, depression, nausea, constipation or stomach upset.
 If these become lasting and bothersome, consult your physician.
 Your doctor should immediately be notified if a rash develops, vision changes, clumsiness or behavior changes occur, depression or seizures develop.